Gigya Add-ons Viewer and Editor

 - Certain items have a Help Tool-tip designated by a ?.
 Mouse-over the available tool-tips for additional information regarding the specific feature or parameter.

-- The demo site Add-on Editor and Viewer does not currently support API keys (sites) created on the Russian data center.
+- The demo site Add-on Editor and Viewer does not currently support API keys (sites) created on the Russian or Chinese data centers.

 Hovering over this will open the main menu showing which add-ons are active on the page you are viewing.